[Noisebridge-discuss] Frontend Web Development, Monday 8pm: Backend web development

 ** Windows: http://www.wampserver.com/en/

 Install Apache, PHP, RVM, Ruby, and Rails individually.
 Good luck!

-video stream of the class.
-Join this Google+ Event to watch (you don't have
+stream of the class.
+Join this Google+ Event to be notified of when to hop

 This video stream will also be available to watch after the class is